 In engine-modes 3..12 both transistors are controlled simultaneously.
 Since only one coil-driver is needed for operation, the other can serve as a spare in case of emergeny.

 In dual-spark (tandem distributor) applications two coils can be fired simulatneously (as used on some Porsche engines, etc)

 In racing applications both coil-drivers can be paralleled to drive even higher powered (lower resistance) ignition coils.

 Engine-mode 0..2 contain applications using 2-sensors and driving 2 coils separately as is desired in many V2 applications (single-fire) or 4-cyl. distributorless operation.

 Both coil-drivers are protected against short circuit and featuring automatic dwell-control.

-Shown above: AMM-P1 in 1969 Cadillac DeVille engine bay (mounted on left wheel arch).
+Shown below: AMM-P1 in 1969 Cadillac DeVille engine bay (mounted on left wheel arch).
 Very few individuals know how refined this engine can run!

 AMM-P1 engine-mode #8.
 Outward appearance of distributor unchanged.

 Shown above: inside converted Cadillac 472 distributor.
 Mechanical advance locked, AMM custom-sensor, V8 trigger-disc and adaptor.